 I have also been considering whether and how it may be possible and/or appropriate for me to contribute to positive changes in her current school.
 I am deeply grateful for and consistently amazed at the power of attentive listening to enable and support transformation.
 Nobody gave a word of advice or made any suggestions about how I might proceed.
 They simply listened with care, which helped unlock the power of my own innate wisdom.

-– a Parenting by Connection mom
+– a Hand in Hand mom